-- 3,2,1.
-Any application, whether filed before or after promulgation of these rules, which seeks to appropriate water from a source upon which the state holds trust water shall be considered an application for reallocation of trust water unless the applicant indicates in writing that the application is for unappropriated water and provides information necessary to demonstrate that unappropriated water is available. - 3,2,2.
+- 3,1,6.
+Failure to submit the additional or corrected information is cause for the director to void the department's records of the application. - 3.2.
+EFFECT OF AN APPLICATION - 3,2,1.
+Any application, whether filed before or after promulgation of these rules, which seeks to appropriate water from a source upon which the state holds trust water shall be considered an application for appropriation of unappropriated water.
+If the director determines unappropriated water is not available, the application, if otherwise approvable, will be reviewed for compliance with provisions of Section 42-203C, Idaho Code. - 3,2,2.
 The priority of an application for unappropriated or trust water is established as of the time and date the application is received in complete form along with the statutory fee in any official office of the department.
 The priority of the application, remains fixed unless changed by action of the director in accordance with applicable law. - 3,2,3.
-An application for permit to appropriate water is not a water right and does not authorize diversion or use of water until approved by the director in accordance with statutes and regulations in effect at the time the application is approved. - 3,2,4.
+An application for permit to appropriate water is not a water right and does not authorize diversion or use of water until approved by the director in accordance with statutes and regulations in effect at the time the application is approved.

+- 3,2,4.
 An applicant's interest in an application for permit to appropriate water is personal property.
-An assignment of interest in an application creates a rebuttable presumption that the application was filed for speculative purposes. - 3,3.
-Requirements for Applications to be Accepted for Filing - 3,3,1.
+An assignment of interest in an application must include evidence satisfactory to the director that the application was not filed for speculative purposes. - 3,3.
+REQUIREMENTS FOR APPLICATIONS TO BE ACCEPTABLE FOR FILING - 3,3,1.
 The department form entitled "Application for Permit to Appropriate the Public Waters of the State of Idaho" (hereafter termed "application for permit form") is the required form to apply for either unappropriated water or trust water. - 3,3,2.
 The following information shall be shown on an application for permit form and submitted together with the statutory fee to an office of the department before the application for permit may be accepted for filing by the department. - 3,3,2,1.
 The name and post office address of the applicant shall be listed.
-If the application is in the name of a corporation, the names and addresses of its directors and officers shall be provided. - 3,3,2,2.
-The name of the water source sought to be appropriated shall be listed.
-For surface water sources, the source of water shall be identified by the official geographic name listed on the U.S. Geological Survey Quadrangle map, or if no official name has been given, by the name in local common usage.
-If the source has not been named, it can be described as "unnamed", but the system or river to which it is tributary shall be identified.
-For ground water sources,
+If the application is in the name of a corporation, the names and addresses of its directors and officers shall be provided.
+If the application is filed by or on behalf of a partnership or joint venture, the application shall provide the names and addresses of all partners and shall designate the managing partner, if any.